Additional Opportunities

 Texas A&M University’s T32 Comparative Biomedical Research Training Program: Comparative Biomedical Research Training for Veterinarians

-The Department of Veterinary Pathobiology (VTPB), School of Veterinary Medicine & Biomedical Sciences at Texas A&M University (together with faculty from the Colleges of Medicine, Agriculture & Life Sciences, Science and Liberal Arts and with the Interdisciplinary Programs in Genetics, Nutrition, Neuroscience, and Toxicology) now offers a T32 training program.
+The Department of Veterinary Pathobiology (VTPB), College of Veterinary Medicine & Biomedical Sciences at Texas A&M University (together with faculty from the Colleges of Medicine, Agriculture & Life Sciences, Science and Liberal Arts and with the Interdisciplinary Programs in Genetics, Nutrition, Neuroscience, and Toxicology) now offers a T32 training program.
 “In addition to numerous research opportunities within the veterinary and medical colleges in College Station, residents have the option of performing research at the University of Texas Medical Branch (UTMB) in Galveston.
 UTMB is home of the Center for Biodefense and Emerging Infectious Diseases and the Center for Tropical Diseases.
 The Galveston National Laboratory is a state-of-the-art research facility that provides BSL-2, BSL-3, and BSL-4 laboratory space.”

 NIH-funded Summer Programs for Veterinarians (T32)